 A nationally important heritage site the story of Basing House dates back to 1100 when the de Port family built a Norman Castle on the site.
 Developing and involving over the years under the loving care of the Paulet family the site became the largest private residence in Tudor England visited by Tudor monarchs Henry VIII and Elizabeth I. Always a romantic destination the grand Tudor mansion was the honeymoon location for Queen Mary I and Philip II of Spain.
 With the family remaining ever loyal to the crown the grand mansion was dramatically sieged by Oliver Cromwell during the English Civil War and was left to become the romantic battled scared ruin we see today.

 We have two spectacular wedding settings, The Tudor Great Barn and Meadow or the Garden Museum and Knot Garden, both licensed for marriage and civil partnership ceremonies.
-Offering wedding ceremonies only, wedding ceremonies and receptions or wedding receptions only Basing House offers flexibility and exclusivity for all couples and is available for hire from 10am till 10pm every day from April till October.
-With only 12 late night wedding receptions a year and only one wedding per weekend you are guaranteed our full attention and excellent one to one service.
+Offering wedding ceremonies only, wedding ceremonies and receptions or wedding receptions only Basing House offers flexibility and exclusivity for all couples and is available for hire 10pm every day.
+With only twelve late night wedding receptions a year and only one wedding per weekend you are guaranteed our full attention and excellent one to one service.

 You will never find a more romantic and unique venue for your special day surrounded by stories of stately grandeur, royal romance, heroic deeds and infamous battles.